moebiussurfing/ofxSurfingImGui/README.md

   <p>

 * macOS testing and fixing.
+* Split repo to simplify current examples.
+Move extra examples to new repo.
 * Fix Bugs on all the ofParameter Helpers/Styles/Docking sections.
 * Create some selected examples to simplify learning.
 * Add more ImGui raw widgets/add-ons with examples.